 Aspyr has set the game’s system requirements rather high.
 Thanks to some nifty graphical effects, the game requires Panther or later, 256MB of RAM, and at least a 1GHz machine with a DVD drive.
 Be sure to also download the patch (available from Aspyr’s Web site), which fixes a video problem on eMacs and resolves an autosave issue.

-The Bottom Line The sheer abundance of game play and the ability to choose your own destiny make Star Wars: Knights of the Old Republic a must-have for Star Wars enthusiasts.
+The sheer abundance of game play and the ability to choose your own destiny make Star Wars: Knights of the Old Republic a must-have for Star Wars enthusiasts.